jamesedward1024/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+    Adaptive design is pretty much a fixed design with breakpoints with a fully responsive design is fluid and uses percentages.

 2. Describe what it means to be mobile first vs desktop first.

+    It means you are designing and developing the site using the mobile screen as default screen size.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    It is the conversion for REM to PX

 4. How would you describe preprocessing to someone new to CSS?

+    Preprocessing is an enhanced version of CSS designed to add capability while reducing the amount of time it takes you to code.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    Favorite: Learning how to use Parametric Mixins, but it has also been a frustrating concept to grasp.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.